rickardlindberg/rickardlindberg.me/ideas/index.markdown

 * Demonstrate how a feature is added to RLMeta and the need for compiling itself in steps.
 Link to than post from within the RLMeta post.

+* Implement a template language that can be used to replace compile scripts.